fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/filter-data.md

 ## Logical Operator

-FusionCharts.NET supports logical operators which filters the data based on some condition.
+FusionCharts DataEngine supports logical operators which filters the data based on some condition.
 In this section we will discuss about:

 * `AND` &
 * `OR` operators